-This story was my contribution to the Third Morbidity Writing Contest over on PFN.
+This story was my contribution to the Third Morbidity Writing Contest.
 A little what-if scenario!
-It was actually one point above tying for First Place with the other stories that won the contest, even though I don't count my own story in the final ranking :) Thanks to everyone who participated!
+It was actually one point above tying for First Place with the other stories that won the contest, but I always exclude my own story in the final ranking :) Thanks to everyone who participated!
 Go and read the other morbid contest stories!
 They are all darkly awesome!

 The shot shattered the peace of the sleeping house.
 And while footsteps hurried along the halls, Raoul sat looking into the darkness, holding out his pistol, ready to shoot again.

 Light, people, Count Philippe, terribly anxious: